ortus-docs/coldbox-docs/event_handlers/setting_views.md

 ```

 ## No Rendering
 Well, if you don't want to, then you don't have to.
 The framework gives you a method in the event object that you can use if maybe this specific request should just terminate gracefully and not render anything at all.
-All you need to do is use the event object to call on the <code>noRender()</code> method.
+All you need to do is use the event object to call on the <code>noRender()</code> method and it will present to the user a lovely white page of death.

 ```
 event.noRender();